LoumosTech/Pc-Building-Simulator-2-Job-Tracker/README.md

 ***
 ## Future Features (may change)

-1. Ability to save current clients.
-2. Dark Mode
+1. Dark Mode

+***

+## Latest Patch - 0.0.2.0

+New: Clients now are saved.
+After closing app any uncomplete jobs presist for the next time the app is opened.